Kingflow-23/SONIC-GAN/blog_post.md

 **Model parameters**
 ----------------

 During the iterative part, we tried to manipulate the hyperparameters of the model as the TOAD-GAN is not specific to one game, a bad output should be related to the hyperparameters (at least that’s the conclusion we came up with) and it worked well as it improved our result over iterations.
-An explanation of all hyperparameters ca be found in our project [README](https://github.com/vsx23733/SONIC-GAN/blob/main/README.md)
+An explanation of all hyperparameters can be found in our project [README](https://github.com/vsx23733/SONIC-GAN/blob/main/README.md)

 ### Evaluation by Reinforcement Learning